Skip to main content

 Subqueries and nested data

-Modern applications often work with complex, nested data structures like arrays of objects or hierarchical JSON.
-React Query Builder's subquery feature lets you build sophisticated queries against these nested data structures using intuitive match modes like "all," "some," or "none."
+Modern applications frequently handle complex, nested data structures such as object arrays or hierarchical JSON.
+React Query Builder's subquery feature enables sophisticated queries against these nested structures through intuitive match modes like "all," "some," or "none."

 https://example.com